zeek/zeek-docs/doc/scripts/base/frameworks/cluster/main.zeek.rst

    Retrieve the topic associated with a specific node in the cluster.

-   :id: the id of the cluster node (from :zeek:see:`Broker::EndpointInfo`
+   :param id: the id of the cluster node (from :zeek:see:`Broker::EndpointInfo`
        or :zeek:see:`Broker::node_id`.